amballa/Lambda-Project/index.md

 ### Datasets
 For this analysis, I used 3 publicly available dataset:
 1. UFO Sightings (National UFO Reporting Center via Kaggle)

-    - 80,332 records from 1910 to 2014 with date, location, coordinates, shape of object, duration, and other comments.
+    - 80,332 records from 1910 to 2014 with date, location, coordinates, shape of object, duration, and eyewitness comments.
-    -
-    -

 2. TMDB 5000 Movie (The Movie Database via Kaggle)
     - 10,866 movie titles from 1960 to 2015 with information such as release date, cast, genre, plot summary, IMDB rating, production budget, and worldwide revenue.
-    -

 3. US Population by Year (US Census Bureau)

-    -k
+    - Resident population of the United States from 1900 to 2020.

 Limited by the time frames of the NUFORC and TMDB datasets, I chose to compare data from 1960 to 2013.
-Additionally, because the UFO reports date back to much farther than the establishment of the reporting center, older accounts may be obscured.
+Additionally, because the UFO reports date back to the early 20th century - long before the establishment of the reporting center - older eyewitness accounts may be obscured and under-reported.

-### Hypothesis
+### Hypotheses
+I will be performing two linear regressions: one with a single varaible and the other with two variables.
+- Dependent variable = number of UFO sightings in a given year
+- Independent varaible #1 = revenue of movies in the Sci-Fi genre in a given year
+- Independent variable #2 = US population in a given year

+For the **single variable model**:
+- Null Hypothesis: there is no relationship between the number of UFO sightings and revenue of Sci-Fi movies
+- Alternative Hypthesis: there _is_ a relationship between the variables

+For the **multi-variable** model:
+- Null Hypothesis: there is no relationship between the number of UFO sightings and revenue of Sci-Fi movies after accounting for population
+- Alternative Hypthesis: there _is_ a relationship between the variables, even after accounting for population

 ### Data Wrangling & Feature Engineering